Refrigeration and Air-conditioning

-- A minimum deposit of $75 or 20 percent of the total cost of enrolment, whichever is the greater, is payable at the time of enrolment.
+- A minimum deposit of 20 percent of the total cost of enrolment, whichever is the greater, is payable at the time of enrolment.

 - The total of your payment plan must be completed at least 30 days prior to the end of the program for which it has been approved.